detrout/mex_gene_archive/docs/specification.rst

 so the existing archive files are using STARsolo's file names, however it should be straight-forward to archive the output of other programs.

+The matrix market file format is defined at `Matrix Market format`_ though functions are available in many libraries to read the files.

+mex_gene_archive also provides :ref:`mex_gene_archive.reader.read_mex_archive` to read an archive file into 4 dictionaries and :ref:`mex_gene_archive.reader.read_mex_archive_as_anndata` to load the matrix into an AnnData structure.

+Both functions can be used with either local filenames or objects providing a file object like interface for reading remote objects.

 Specification for a mex_gene_archive generated with STARsolo
 ------------------------------------------------------------